 West Virginia Insurance Verification Program Update

-Posted on behalf of The Bell Law Firm, PLLC on Aug 17, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Aug 17, 2011 in Car Accidents

 There are a couple of automatic responses when you get into a car accident .
 The first is to check to see if everyone is okay.
 The second is to exchange insurance information with the other driver.
 In West Virginia, though, one in seven drivers is uninsured -- and that can turn a car accident into a nightmare.